unl-pal/argv-transformer/README.md

 ## About
 Welcome to PAClab Automated Program Transformations.
-This application automatically downloads, filters and transforms open source reposistories into benchmarks for static analysis tools.
+This application automatically downloads, filters and transforms open source repositories into benchmarks for static analysis tools.

 ## Setting Up the Project
 ### Download